joma74/TypescriptIn50Lessons/README.md

 2. a Grouped by kind of each member of a union `{ [Kind in Toy["kind"]]: Toy[] }`
 2. b Grouped by kind of each member of a union with s postfixed Plus valued by according type of each member of the union ```{ [Kind in Toy["kind"] as `${Kind}s`]: Extract<Group, { kind: Kind }>[] }```

+## 33-prefertypealiasesoverinterfaces

+- types are final, interfaces are not
+- types are therefore more type savvier

 # References

 - Book's Home at https://typescript-book.com/